adikapur/adikapur/README.md

 - 😄 Pronouns: he/him

 #### Fun Fact:
-Did you know that I have a knack for details, my OCD helps me to find intersting patterns and delve deeper into data.
+Did you know that I have a knack for details, my OCD helps me to find interesting patterns and delve deeper into data.

 Looking forward to connecting with fellow data enthusiasts and developers! 🚀